aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.7.rst

 Friendly tracebacks - in English
 ======================================

-Friendly-traceback aims to provide friendlier feedback when an exception is raised than what is done by Python.
+Friendly aims to provide friendlier feedback when an exception is raised than what is done by Python.
 Below, we can find some examples.
 SyntaxError cases, as well as TabError and IndentationError cases, are shown in a separate page.
-Ideally, an example of each case handled by friendly-traceback should be included here.
+Not all cases handled by friendly are included here.

 .. note::